 What is Law Apps?

-Law Apps offers JD students a unique opportunity to explore and apply the potential of artificial intelligence to provide practical solutions to common legal problems.
+Law Apps offers students a unique opportunity to explore and apply the potential of artificial intelligence to provide practical solutions to common legal problems.
 It enables students to build on and develop their skills in legal analysis, creativity, problem solving and innovation.
-Law Apps also allows students to contribute to the not-for-profit sector and assist organisations to address the concerns of their clients and the broader community.
+Law Apps allows students to contribute to the not-for-profit sector, external organisations and other areas of legal need to build legal empowerment and access to justice.

 How do I apply?